 I learned from the thousand year history of expertise in meditation and mindfulness from the rich traditions of Buddhism which have been passed down by successive lifelong meditators.
 I don’t teach Buddhism, or instruct or advise its practice (which would be unethical in therapy).

-So you won’t be exposed to any religious ideas.
 The original meditations are used as a practice of altruism and development of compassion.
 Here they are adapted to gain understanding of yourself – which is a compassionate act towards to yourself – even though it is occasionally uncomfortable to discover feelings we hadn’t been aware of before:

 ‘It can take a tremendous amount of practice, kindness, and an unwavering love of the truth to explore the various strategies we employ to take ourselves out of feelings we do not want to feel.’
 Matt Litaca